ManchesterBioinference/GP_Transcription_Dynamics/README.md

 -- contains the transcriptional regulation model (custom implementation of GPR for stacked time series; transcriptional regulation kernel).

 ## Simulations:
--- simulated_examples.py runs an experiment on simulated data (generates the data, fits trcd model and runs mcmc);
+-- simulated_examples.py runs an experiment on simulated data (generates the data, fits trcd model and runs MCMC);

 ## Experiments:
 Contains files for the experiments on real data.